 These little devils are wonderfully light and take less than half an hour to throw together, all the more reason for you to shimmy on into your kitchen and make some!
 Unless you hate coconut that is, in which case I shall be sitting here silently judging and questioning your tastes…

-To start making these lovely things, you’ll need to preheat your oven and line two baking trays with greaseproof paper.
+To start making these lovely chocolate lime coconut macaroons, you’ll need to preheat your oven and line two baking trays with greaseproof paper.

 You’ll then need to crack some egg whites into a bowl and add sugar, vanilla extract and salt and whip well, using an electric whisk for at least 4 minutes until they’re all light and frothy.